Fatland: Pottstown Expressway

-Vaux Hill (2)
+Vaux Hill

 Camiel's land sales dramatically reduced Fatland's acreage—his housing development, land for the Pottstown Expressway, and his 1979 sale of 154 acres (62.3 hectare) between the expressway and the Schyulkill River to Valley Forge National Historical Park.
 On July 16, 1990, Robert Owen Safford (1934–2011) and his wife Barbara Harvey (b.
 1947) purchased the mansion on 18 acres from Camiel for $2.1 million.
-The couple changed the name of the property back to "Vaux Hill," the name James Vaux had given it in 1772.
+The couple changed the name of the property to "Vaux Hill," one letter away from the name James Vaux had given it in 1772.

 The Saffords expanded the mansion, erecting a west wing and end pavilion that mirrored the east wing and end pavilion—thus creating an overall symmetrical building (for the first time).
 They remodeled the mansion's interior, and filled it with sumptuous European furniture and decorative arts.

 Following Safford's 2011 death, his widow sold the decorative arts at Freeman's Auction House in Philadelphia.

 In 2014, Mrs. Safford put the estate up for sale with an asking price of $9 million for the 8,900-square-foot mansion on 15 acres, with the barn on 3 acres available for a separate sale.
 In February 2016, the asking price was reduced to $7 million.
 The current property was sold for $2.74 million on May 28, 2021.